ibm-cloud-docs/containers/cs_cluster_access.md

 ### Creating an allowlist for the private cloud service endpoint
 {: #private-se-allowlist}

+Private service endpoint allowlists are deprecated and support ends on 10 February 2025.
+Migrate from allowlists to context based restrictions as soon as possible.
+For more information, see [Migrating from a private service endpoint allowlist to context based restrictions (CBR)](/docs/containers?topic=containers-pse-to-cbr-migration).
+{: deprecated}

 Control access to your private cloud service endpoint by creating a subnet allowlist.
 {: shortdesc}